 It is now the direction of MECP that all proponents conduct a preliminary desktop review of their Study Area which will then be provided to a Management Biologist at the Ministry.
-Information received from the MECP regarding SAR and SAR Habitat will be incorporated into the EIS/NHIS as it becomes available.
+Information received from the MECP regarding SAR and SAR Habitat was incorporated into the EIS/NHIS.
 If Threatened and/or Endangered species are encountered during field investigations, and Project effects to SAR cannot be avoided, a permit or exemption under the ESA will be required.